Investigation leads to closure of 6 Virginia fox pens

 The 2014 law made erecting or maintaining such a pen illegal, though it grandfathered in existing facilities that will eventually have to close.

-As of Tuesday there were 29 permitted fox pens in Virginia, mostly in the south-central part of the state and Tidewater region, said Bob Duncan, executive director of the Department of Game and Inland Fisheries.
+As of Tuesday, there were 29 permitted fox pens in Virginia, mostly in the south-central part of the state and Tidewater region, said Bob Duncan, executive director of the Department of Game and Inland Fisheries.
+They range in size from a minimum of 100 acres to 600 or 700 acres, he said.

 Fox hunting is a centuries-long tradition in the state, but fox penning emerged in the 1980s as a way to eliminate damage from hunts running through crops or animals being killed along highways, Duncan said.